iMarioSL/aws-mlops/article-english.md

 ```
 {"reason":"OK","prediction":1,"status":"200"}
 ```
-This means that the observation we just sent to the model is not believed to be malignant.
+This means that the observation we just sent to the model is believed to be malignant.

 ### Example 2 - Invoke the function with Python